umbraco/UmbracoDocs/10/umbraco-workflow/getting-started/submitting-changes.md

 # Submitting changes for approval

 {% hint style="info" %}
-The UI for approval requests changed in version 10.6.0 - this documentation applies to versions 10.6.0 and higher.
+This article applies to versions 10.6.0 and higher.
 {% endhint %}

 When requesting workflow approval for content changes, editors must provide additional information detailing the change.